DLibatique/LATN102-S20/notes/6-indirect-statement.md

 - He said **that** the father loved his daughters.

 Thus, we can recognize **indirect statement** by the use of **accusative subject** and an **infinitive** following the sentence's main verb.
-While the main verb in these constructions is a verb of speaking, indirect statements in Latin can also be introduced by what is known as a **verb of the head**, a verb for any action you can do with your head (i.e speaking, thinking, perceiving, believing, seeing, agreeing).
+While the main verb in these constructions is a verb of speaking (e.g. dicō, dicere, dixī, dictus), indirect statements in Latin can also be introduced by what is known as a **verb of the head**, a verb for any action you can do with your head (i.e speaking, thinking, learning, perceiving, believing, seeing, agreeing).

-- Credidit patrem amare filias.
--
+Here are some examples of indirect statements with different examples of verbs of the head (bolded):

+- **Credēbat** patrem amāre filiās. ("He was believing that the father loved his daughters.")
+- **Vīdit** patrem amāre filiās. ("He saw that the father loved his daughters.")
+- **Didicit** patrem amāre filiās. ("He learned that the father loved his daughters.")
+- **Cognovit** patrem amāre filiās. ("He knew that the father loved his daughters.")

+In all of these sentences, notice that we still have the accusative direct object after the accusative subject and infinitive as the main verb.
+This highlights an important aspect of the structure of indirect statement - noun usage remains the same

 Where the change from direct to indirect statement is when